-Per the Business Software Alliance (www.bsa.org):
+According to the Business Software Alliance:

 Software piracy exposes businesses and consumers to security threats including malware, spyware and viruses, and leads to decreased efficiencies in organizations.

 Adobe Genuine software is genuine, legally licensed software purchased directly from Adobe or an authorized reseller.
-Adobe Genuine software will work in accordance with product documentation and the end user license agreement, and is free from the vulnerabilities commonly introduced in non-genuine or counterfeit software.
+Adobe Genuine software will work in accordance with product documentation and the end-user license agreement, and is free from the vulnerabilities commonly introduced in non-genuine or counterfeit software.

-The terms counterfeit and non-genuine software are often used interchangeably.
+The terms “counterfeit” and “non-genuine” software are often used interchangeably.
 Counterfeit software is software that has been illegally copied or hacked before being sold.
 Counterfeit software frequently positions itself as genuine software, and copies are often very sophisticated.
 Non-genuine software is often used in a broader sense to describe software that is not properly licensed.

-Buying and using non genuine or counterfeit software poses a risk for individuals and organizations.
+Buying and using non-genuine or counterfeit software poses a risk for individuals and organizations.
 Non-genuine or counterfeit software has frequently been modified.
-By altering the software, hackers can introduce vulnerabilities and some may intentionally add malware.
+By altering the software, hackers can introduce vulnerabilities, and some may intentionally add malware.
 Several studies have shown this to be true.
 Specifically, risks can be detailed as follows:

-Software purchased from unauthorized resellers and/or from internet marketplaces has frequently been modified.
-By altering the software, hackers can introduce vulnerabilities and some may intentionally add malware.
+Software purchased from unauthorized resellers or Internet marketplaces has frequently been modified.
+Hackers may intentionally add malware or introduce vulnerabilities in the software.
 Many well-intentioned customers have been tricked into buying non-genuine or counterfeit software, and with the recent spate of Internet security breaches, Adobe wants to help reduce this risk and provide options for those already affected.

 If you have received a specific notification for Adobe Acrobat X, you can follow the link in the message to purchase Adobe Genuine software at a reduced price.
-If you believe that you have other or additional non-genuine or counterfeit software, you have several options:
+If you believe that you have other non-genuine or counterfeit software, you have several options:

 Customers who have unknowingly purchased non-genuine or counterfeit software will be able to purchase a genuine version of Adobe Acrobat software at a discounted price.